deykriti/Post-COVID-Food-Cooking-Trends-Among-PEOPLE-Brand-Consumers/README.md

 # Post-COVID Food & Cooking Trends Among PEOPLE Brand Consumers

 ### Project Overview
-This project explores how consumer cooking habits, motivations, and attitudes evolved during and after the COVID-19 pandemic — using real data from the **2020 PEOPLE Food Trends Study**.
+This project explores how consumer cooking habits, motivations, and attitudes evolved during and after the COVID-19 pandemic, using real data from the **2020 PEOPLE Food Trends Study**.

 The study surveyed **935 PEOPLE brand consumers** who regularly cook and shop for groceries.
 As a market researcher, I analyzed the dataset to uncover behavioral shifts and provide insights into how PEOPLE can better serve its audience through food content.